ehsanik/vision-hw5/README.md

 ## 5. Change the loss function ##

-Try Mean Squared Error loss function instead of Cross Entropy and see how this affects the results and explain why you think this is happening.
+Try Mean Squared Error loss instead of Cross Entropy and see how this affects the results and explain why you think this is happening.